Founder And Director Of The Mural Project

 After hearing about Karen’s ambitious plans for the interactive version of the Mural, he suggested that if she ever needed help on the project, he’d be willing to volunteer.
-That phone call came shortly afterwards, and in 2006, Ian took over as the primary content developer for the Mural Project.
+That phone call came shortly afterwards, and in 2006, Ian took on the task as primary content and software developer for the Mural Project.

-Along with the other volunteers, Ian has considered this opportunity to be a privilege in helping to preserve the memories of selfless sacrifice of so many veterans and service personnel who have served our country.
+Along with other volunteers, Ian considered this opportunity to be a privilege to help preserve the memories of selfless sacrifice of so many veterans and service personnel who have served our country.

 Marg was born and raised in London, Ontario and has lived there all of her life.
 Like most of the young girls at that time, she started work at London Life Insurance Company, intending to stay “just a year for experience”.
 Marg retired in 2006 after 42+ years; half of that time spent as an Executive Assistant – a role she thoroughly enjoyed.